ianrose/resources/README.md

 - [RAW](http://raw.densitydesign.org/): The missing link between spreadsheets and vector graphics.
 - [Vega-lite](https://vega.github.io/vega-lite/): Provides a concise JSON syntax for supporting rapid generation of visualizations to support analysis

+## CMS

+- [The Google Drive CMS](https://www.drivecms.xyz/): The Google Drive CMS is a Google Sheet with a custom menu option to publish the content of that spreadsheet to your site's API.

 ## Conversion

 - [Browserling Dev Tools](https://www.browserling.com/tools): A collection of the most popular developer tools all in one place